jonniehack/Website-Content/Configuration_Manager/Tools/Invoke-OSUpgradeServicesTool/readme.md

 ## Usage

-Simply call the script using an administrative console windows (so that you have rights to edit the services state) and follow the on screen instructions.
+Simply call the script using an administrative console window (so that you have rights to edit the services state) and follow the on screen instructions.

 ## Demo